yukarichess/yukari/README.md

 Yukari is a primarily xboard-protocol chess program.
 (UCI support exists, but xboard should be preferred if your GUI isn't from the stone age.)

-## important notice

-yukari is currently being [rewritten](https://github.com/yukarichess/yukari-rewrite). future development will occur in that repository, which may be moved to this location.

 ## how do I build it?

 Yukari uses nightly Rust features to accelerate NNUE evaluation without the author's eyes bleeding, and `cargo-pgo` to automate a profile-guided optimisation run.